kgb1001001/cloudadoptionpatterns/Strangler-Patterns/README.md

 * [Extract Component and Add Façade](Extract-Component-and-Add-Façade.md) Refactor and move components out of the monolith, implementing them as microservices.
 Use a Façade to deletgate to the new contract or use a different type of connector and message format.
 * [Proxy Monolith Components to Microservices](Proxy-Monolith-Components-to-Microservices.md) A design solution is needed to address the discrepancy between old client components, inside or outside the monolith, and the new microservice.
 This patterns provides a proxy from any existing monolith components to either extracted or new created microservices needed by the monolith.

-Note these patterns were first introduced and evolved from a PLoP 2020 paper by [Joseph Yoder](../Joseph-Yoder-bio.md) and Paulo Merson
+Note these patterns were first introduced and evolved from a PLoP 2020 paper by [Joseph Yoder](../Joseph-Yoder-bio.md) and Paulo Merson.

 #### Footnote
 1 *One of the natural wonders of <the rain forests of the Queensland coast of Australia> are the huge strangler figs. They seed in the upper branches of a fig tree and gradually work their way down the tree until they root in the soil.
 Over many years they grow into fantastic and beautiful shapes, meanwhile strangling and killing the tree that was their host.”&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://martinfowler.com/bliki/StranglerFigApplication.html